 My mom is famous for her Arroz con Pollo.
-Down here, everyone’s mom knows how to make Arroz con Pollo, but my mom’s is the undisputed best ever.
+Down here, cure everyone’s mom knows how to make Arroz con Pollo, but my mom’s is the undisputed best ever.
 There are millions of ways to make this dish, with each country and region laying claim to a different “authentic” variety.

 Every Arroz con Pollo starts out with a basic sofrito of diced onions, garlic, bell pepper and spices sauteed in olive oil.
 Some people make their dish the traditional Spanish way where the rice ends up a bit dry and fluffy.
 I hate this version.
 My mom makes hers in the Puerto Rican style, which is very creamy and a bit soupy.
 Like a Latin risotto.
 Her secret ingredient?
 She adds a beer to the pot just before cooking the rice.
 It plumps the rice up and adds a nice zing to the pot.
 This recipe reveals her other secret tricks, such as soaking the rice in warm saffron water.
 I hope she won’t mind.